SerpentByte/Linux_intro/brief_doc.md

-# Exercises to practice the usage of a few basic Linux commands
+# Brief documentation on the usage of a few basic Linux commands

 Via the following exercises we would learn to use the commands:
 ```mkdir``` , ```cp``` , ```mv``` , ```ls``` and ```rm```.